HMS Suffolk (55): Pre-World War II

-Suffolk, like her sisters, served on the China Station, save for reconstruction, until the outbreak of the Second World War.
-In early 1934 she became the flagship of the China Station when Admiral Sir Frederick Dreyer dispatched Kent for a refit in the United Kingdom.
-She returned home to Portsmouth in July 1935 laden with 100 cases of "priceless" Chinese artifacts for an exhibition at the Royal Academy of Arts.
-The transfer and exhibition were overseen by Dr C W Cheng from the Chinese Embassy in London and other Chinese officials.
+Suffolk, like her sisters, served on the China Station, save for reconstruction, until the outbreak of World War II.
+In early 1934 she became the flagship of the China Station when Admiral Sir Frederick Dreyer dispatched Kent for a refit in Liverpool.
+She returned home to Portsmouth in July 1935 laden with 100 cases of "priceless" Chinese artefacts for an exhibition at the Royal Academy of Arts.
+During the 45 day journey a total of 1022 pieces were transported, of which 780 belonged to the Beijing Palace Museum.
+The transfer and exhibition were overseen by Dr C W Cheng from the Chinese Embassy in London, Palace Museum curator Chuang Yen and other Chinese officials.